Get your refund on time and avoid penalties and interest

 - Form CT-3, General Business Corporation Franchise Tax Return

-- Form CT-3 was redesigned as a result of corporation tax reform.
-See our Quick Guide to completing Form CT-3
+- See our Quick Guide to completing Form CT-3

 - Form CT-3-S, New York S Corporation Franchise Tax Return

 - Form CT-5.4, Request for Six-Month Extension to File New York S Corporation Franchise Tax Return